 IMDb TV is a free, ad-supported (AVOD) streaming service.
-All you need is to create a free IMDb account and you can start watching all of their available titles through the website or on applicable streaming devices, smart TV and mobile devices.
+All you need is to create a free IMDb account and you can start watching all of their available titles through the website or streaming platforms like Roku or Amazon Fire TV and other smart TVs.

 Here’s a peek at some of the best comedies that are currently available on IMDb TV.

 The college comedy is a time-honored tradition that goes back all the way to the Marx Brothers with Horse Feathers.
 Accepted fits right into the mold with its story of loveable losers who, after failing to get into any college, decide to create their own.

 Playing like a more earnest version of Animal House, Accepted checks off many of the classic college comedy boxes — the free-spirited heroes vs. the uptight frat boys, wacky teachers and outrageous parties.
 We’ve seen it all before, but fresh-faced Justin Long and Jonah Hill help bring a sincere angle to the film.

 Blake Lively, Lewis Black, Anthony Heald, Columbus Short, Maria Thyer and more co-star.

 Steve Martin and Lily Tomlin are an iconic duo in All of Me, a body-inhabiting comedy directed by Carl Reiner.
 In it, a dying, selfish millionaire (Tomlin) attempts to have her soul transferred into the body of a younger woman, only for things to go very wrong and instead she winds up sharing the body of her lawyer (Martin).